AsianWeek: Activism in politics

 Beginning in 1984, AsianWeek began attending and covering the Democratic and Republican National Conventions every four years.
 AsianWeek's coverage was bipartisan including the publication of special sections for each of the political party’s conventions.
-AsianWeek was often the only Asian media outlet to conduct exclusive interviews with the eventual presidential party nominees.

 After the 1996 Democratic National Convention in Chicago, AsianWeek launched the Potstickers column written by Samson Wong as the first American political insider column focusing on Asian Pacific Islanders.